tabiosg/mrover/src/esw/odrive/README.md

 ---

 ## TODO
-- [ ] Look into changing multiplier so config changes from [0, 1] to m/s and there is a different value for turns to meters
 - [ ] Test with ROS
 - [ ] Make sure messages and topics are consistent with the gui and teleop programs